-In delivery of large programs we may deliver using complex supply chain partner arrangements, including through not for profits, community organisations, and other private sector providers.
+In delivery of large programs we may use complex supply chain partner arrangements, including through not for profits, community organisations, and other private sector providers.
 These supply chain arrangements often last for the length of the program, which can be more than 10 years in some cases.
 We also form part of other government providers' supply chains, where they require our expertise, or where it is more efficient or cost effective to deliver through our existing operations rather than through their own.

 APM has several consortia or joint ventures around the world which can arise depending on the nature of the programs we are tendering for or delivering services under.
 The two principal joint ventures we have are with D'Aleph in Spain, and our Veterans Services Contract in Canada.
-In our Australian health businesses, sometimes senior health professionals may retain an ownership stake in the practice they work for.
+In our Australian health businesses, at times senior health professionals may retain an ownership stake in the practice which was acquired by the APM Group.